 Nurses: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.
 For the purpose of relicensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credits™ (report up to 12.75 hours of credit and list “CME Category 1” as the provider number).

-Psychologists: The California Board of Psychology recognizes and accepts AMA PRA Category 1 Credit(s)™ for license renewal.
-Psychologists outside of California should check with their state and local boards to ensure that ACCME accredited activities are acceptable for renewal.
+Psychologists: The California Board of Psychology recognizes and accepts AMA PRA Category 1 Credit(s)™ for this activity.
+Psychologists may report up to 12.75 AMA PRA Category 1 Credits™ for this activity.
+Psychologists licensed outside of California should check with their state and local boards to ensure that ACCME accredited activities are acceptable for renewal.

-MFTs, LPCCS, LEPs, and LCSWs: This course is provided by the San Diego Chapter of the California Association of Marriage and Family Therapists, PCE #58.
+MFTs, LPCCS, LEPs, and LCSWs: This course is provided by the San Diego Chapter of the California Association of Marriage and Family Therapists, CEPA provider 57330.
 This course meets the qualifications for up to 12.75 hours of Continuing Education credit for MFTs, LCSWs, LPCCs and LEPs as required by the California Board of Behavioral Sciences.

 Alcohol and Addiction Counselors: This course is provided by the San Diego Chapter of the California Association of Marriage and Family Therapists.
 Provider approved by CCAPP-EI, provider number 15-16- 249-0618, for up to 12.75 CEH’s.